Skip to main content

 1

-Open Workflows
+Open workflows

-Navigate to AutomationsWorkflows in the sidebar.
+Navigate to Automations in the sidebar.

 2

-Click New workflow
+Click new workflow

-Click + New workflow in the top-right corner.
+Click + New workflow.

 3